graphql/graphiql/.changeset/chilled-peaches-wonder.md

 feat(graphql-language-service): export `getContextAtPosition`
 feat(graphiql): dynamically import `monaco-editor` and `monaco-graphql`

-You no longer need to import GraphiQL with `next/dynamic` in Next.js app.
+When using GraphiQL in Next.js app, you no longer need to use `next/dynamic`:

 ```diff
 -import dynamic from 'next/dynamic'